BUIDLHub/docs/content/gettingStarted/Let's Add Automations with Chatbots.md

 ---
-title: 'Let's Add Automations with Chatbots!
-(8 mins)'
+title: "Let's Add Automations with Chatbots!
+(8 mins)"
 ---

 Push data to other sites, using Maker DAI.
 You'll learn you can either subscribe to data on-chain and send it to discord or you can trigger an on-chain call and manually send the response over.